Week 1: In-Class#

 If you copied the code correctly it should give an IndentationError

 .
-This is because the first line starts with a space.
-You will later learn that Python uses the number of spaces to group code together.
+This is because one line starts with a space, and another does not.
+The line starting with space is indented.
+You will later learn that Python uses the indentation to group code together.
 For now, remember to start each line of code at the leftmost side of the window.

 Luckily the number of spaces in the middle makes no difference at all.
-To verify this, copy the following code (which looks strange) into syntax.py
+To verify this, copy the following code (which looks strange, and is not how one writes code) into syntax.py

 and run it.